peterlinxm1/op/router/linksys_wrt1900acs/README.md

 You can download the OpwnWrt for Linksys WRT1900ACS firmware from [Actions](https://github.com/ophub/op/actions).
 Such as ` Build OpenWrt for Linksys WRT1900ACS `.
 Unzip to get the `***.img` file.

-Installation method: Sign in to the Linksys WRT1900ACS management center (default ip: 192.168.1.1): `Access Router` (default password: admin) > `connectivity` > `Basic` > `Manual` - `Choose File`, select the decompressed firmware: `openwrt-mvebu-cortexa9-linksys_wrt1900acs-squashfs-factory.img`, click `install`, wait for the installation to complete, the router will automatically restart and enter OpenWrt system.
+Install OpenWrt: Login to Linksys WebUI (Default IP: 192.168.1.1; Password: admin). `Access Router` (default password: admin) → `connectivity` → `Basic` → `Manual` - `Choose File`, select Install img file: `openwrt-mvebu-cortexa9-linksys_wrt1900acs-squashfs-factory.img`, click `install`, wait for the installation to complete, the router will automatically restart and enter OpenWrt system.

-Since Linksys WRT1900ACS has dual partitions, it is recommended that you keep the original firmware on one partition and install OpenWrt firmware on the other partition.
-These two partitions can be switched freely.
+Upgrading OpenWrt: 1.
+Login to the OpenWrt WebUI (Default IP: 192.168.1.1).
+2. `System` → `Backup/Flash Firmware` → `Flash New Firmware Image` → Choose File
+Select Sysupgrade bin file: ` openwrt-mvebu-cortexa9-linksys_wrt1900acs-squashfs-sysupgrade.bin `.
+3.Untick Keep Settings, then select Flash Image.

+The WRT AC series of routers uses a dual firmware flash layout.
+This means that two separate firmware partitions are included on the device and are flashed in an alternating fashion.
+If booting from the primary partition, the secondary (or alternate) partition will be flashed on next sysupgrade.
+The reverse logic is also true.
+See the Flash Layout section for more details.
+It is recommended that you keep the original firmware in one of the partitions and install the OPENWRT firmware in the other partition.
+If necessary, you can switch to the firmware of different partitions.

 Enter the following command to view the partition (You can view it from OpenWrt `system menu` > `TTYD terminal`, or Using SSH tools such as `PuTTY` or `MAC Terminal`, etc.):
 ```shell script